ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+hair, that had survived the lapse of more than
+hundred and eighty years.
+Near tbe grave stood
+a venerable apple, tree, bnt when and by whom
+planted is not known.
+This tree bad sent two of Us main roots Into tbe
+graves of Mr. and Mrs. WiUIams.
+Tho larger root
 bas pushed its waythrougb the earth till It reached
 tho precise spot occupied by the skull of Roger
 Williams, There, maklnga tnrn at If going around